 General support for remote work

 - The university generally encourages units and supervisors to support remote work and telecommuting arrangements if the job in question is appropriate for a telecommuting arrangement.
-Not every job at the university will be able to be done remotely, but generally, the fewer individuals present in university facilities at any point in time helps social distancing efforts.
+Not every job at the university will be able to be done remotely.

 Health concerns and at-risk staff